 - 1. Open the shipping carton(s) and carefully unpack the cabinet and any accessories from the protective packing material. - 2.
-Open the cabinet doors (requires 216B key tool) and check for missing ship-along parts (see installation drawing included with cabinet) or broken parts.
-If there are damages, contact ADC (see Section 16) for an RMA (Return Material Authorization) and to reorder if replacement is required.
+Open the cabinet doors (requires 216B key tool) and check for missing ship-along parts (see installation drawing provided with cabinet) or broken parts.
+If there are damages, contact CommScope using: